Morocco

 S.A.Townships

-We returned to the Hopewell Game Reserve in November 2009.
-This time the weather was perfect throughout the two weeks.
-On this occasion we flew via Cape Town and continued to Port Elizabeth by 'plane, without stopping in CT.
-It takes nearly 24 hours from home to Hopewell.
-We were greeted like old friends and, this time stayed in the Nguni Lodge.
-You can get more idea of this by visiting the photos at http://picasaweb.google.com/paterson.keith/Hopewell#.
-We were fortunate to see their hippos and rhino and also a new set of cheetah cubs and baby giraffe.
+We visited the Hopewell Game Reserve (Eastern Cape) in November 2009.
+This weather was perfect throughout the two weeks.
+We flew via Cape Town and continued to Port Elizabeth by 'plane, without stopping in CT.
+It takes nearly 24 hours from home to Hopewell Game Reserve.
+We were greeted warmly and stayed in the Nguni Lodge.
+You can get more idea of this by visiting the photos at http://picasaweb.google.com/paterson.keith/Hopewell#. or the Youtube at http://www.youtube.com/watch?v=kqH38Pe-mWM&feature=youtu.be We were fortunate to see their hippos and rhino and also a new set of cheetah cubs and baby giraffe.
 After a few days of luxury we went on the the Bushman's River, near Port Alfred and did side trips to historic Grahamstown.
 We were astounded to view the Camera Obscura at the Observatory Museum.
 One could see all round town in clear colour.
 And this was built in 1868 !
 Lastly we drove to (and through) Addo Elephant Park before returning to Hopewell for a couple of nights and more Safari Drives.
 I have written another article on our 2009 holiday on the Silvertraveladvisor site HERE

 For a Photo slideshow click HERE